Hi

 The Domi in Wullies is, to use his usual discription, "Minted".

-I had a look at it on Saturday, when getting one of them "rare & hard to find in Moray" Transalps MOT'd.
+I had a look at it on Saturday, when getting one of them "rare & hard to find in Moray" :rolleyes: Transalps MOT'd.
 The Domi is very clean & tidy (been tidied up a little) and doesn't look like it's seen rain or mud since it was registered in '98.

 The XT600 is a bit shabbier than the Domi, but still looks like a tidy bike.
 Wullie can always be brought down a couple of hundred quid on the posted price without to much trouble.